gtoubassi/dqn-atari/README.md

 ### Get an AWS GPU instance

 Here is what I used: `g2.2xlarge` with ubuntu AMI `ubuntu-trusty-14.04-amd64-server-20160114.5 (ami-06116566)`.
-During instance setup I increased the root partition from gGb to 16gb.
+During instance setup I increased the root partition from 8gb to 16gb.
 You will need this to build (or you can build on the /mnt ebs partition).

 `ssh` in and get ready to rumble!